-Therefore, it’s important to be honest with your ‘as is’.
+It’s important to be honest with your ‘as is’ assessment.
 Whether this is with your internal team or external implementation partner, ensure your future will be more successful by giving accurate results from your audit.

 2.2 - Understanding the ‘as is’ situation

 Many businesses stop using a CRM because they get overwhelmed.
 It’s understandable but avoidable - if you create a CRM strategy upfront.

 Once you’ve analysed your current results, you need to examine the buyer’s current experience.
 This is usually a good time to conduct market and customer research or to draw on past customer satisfaction surveys in order to understand the customer pain points and issues that can be addressed through the CRM programme.

 Take some time to go through the customer's current buying process.